acalio/Decompositions/README.md

 - [Boost] program_options library

-## Installation
+# Installation
 Clone this repository as well as the networkit submodule.

     cd to/your/path
     git clone https://github.com/acalio/Decompositions.git
     git submodule --recursive init

-**Please Note**: You are supposed to use the my forked version of networkit, since I made some changes to the source code that are essential to this project.
+**Note**: You are supposed to use my forked version of networkit.
-Otherwise you can clone my branch on the networkit project, named feature/limited_search.
+I made some changes to the original version that are essential to this project.

-In order to compile the project you have to follow the standard cmake procedure.
+You need to compile the project.
+Follow these steps.

     cd to/your/path
     mkdir build